Crypto-Link-Payments/crypto-link/docs/HELPCMDS.md

 @CryptoLink <command> <subcommands>
 ```

-Entry command to access help menu and all availabale sub-commands is:
+Entry command to access help menu and all available sub-commands is:

 ```text
 !help